mrunal-create/Efficient-Video-Summarization-and-Analysis-with-LLMs-and-RAG-Architecture/README.md

 **Project Overview:**
 This project aims to develop an efficient video summarization system using cutting-edge Large Language Models (LLMs) such as GPT-3, T5, and BART, along with the Retrieval-Augmented Generation (RAG) architecture.
 The system will automatically extract key information from videos, providing users with concise summaries and facilitating easy access to relevant content.

+For more information see the project report: [Project Report](https://github.com/mrunal-create/LLM_Project/blob/main/Report.pdf)

 **Project Participants:**
 - Anusha Kalbande (kalbande.a@northeastern.edu)
 - Harshada Sasturkar (sasturkar.h@northeastern.edu)